Skip to content

 NB_NOTIFY = "6e400004-0000-0000-006e-696e65626f74"

-# Nordic UART (fallback)
+# Nordic UART (fallback / older firmware)

 NORDIC_SERVICE = "6e400001-b5a3-f393-e0a9-e50e24dcca9e"